 ‘With flight’ holidays – the hassle-free option

-Book your holiday ‘with flight’ and choose between Gatwick, Manchester, Birmingham and Glasgow flights to Funchal airport.
+Book your holiday ‘with flight’ and choose between Gatwick, Manchester and Birmingham flights to Funchal airport.
 For flight times and prices please see the Dates & Prices tab.

 If you choose this option we automatically include return transfers between the airport and the hotel.
 The short coach transfer takes approx 15 minutes to the Hotel Galosol.

 ‘Without flight’ holidays – the flexible travel option